LaunchCodeEducation/skills-back-end-java/studios/cheese-mvc-persistent/README.md

 ## Getting Started

 This studio has multiple parts that can be completed over the course of multiple class periods.
 Unlike previous studios, *do not* expect that you can complete all of the work here in a single class.
 Do as much as you can, and then pick up where you left off during the next class.
-Proceed at your own pace, but be sure to complete them all in order to learn the concepts.
+Proceed at your own pace, but be sure to complete *all three parts* in order to learn the concepts.

 ## Database Setup

-Follow the same steps in the [Setting Up the Database](../../class-prep/12/setup.html#setting-up-the-database) section of the setup article you followed, using the user name / password pair: **cheese-mvc-data** / **cheese**.
+Follow the same steps in the [Setting Up the Database](../../class-prep/12/setup.html#setting-up-the-database) section of the setup article you followed, using the username / password pair: **cheese-mvc-data** / **cheese**.

-If you've started working with data in your own `cheese-mvc` app, these different names will keep those from trying to use the same database, which would cause problems.
+If you've started working with data in your own `cheese-mvc` app, these different names will keep those two applications from trying to use the same database, which would cause problems.

 - [Part 1: Persisting a Single Class](single-class-persistence/)
 - [Part 2: Setting Up a One-to-Many Relationship](one-to-many/)